Made to Measure and Bespoke Tailoring in New York City

 - Albert Lam.
 Minimal web presence, also very affordable.

 - Custom Men claims to offer Bespoke suiting in starter fabrics at $1500.
-They're be making me a suit, and I'll tell you whether it's truly bespoke or something closer to MTM in more detail once I have it.
+They made me a suit, and whether or not it's technically bespoke is... a complex question that will have to wait for my full review.

 - Cad & The Dandy's bespoke offerings start at $1700.